danhenderson95/TodoListApp/README.md

 - use a router to handle navigation (Expo router / React navigation)
 - haptics would be a nice touch to the button interactions
 - app assets (icon / in app assets)
+- now I'm using alert prompts to take in user input (new todo content), with more time I'd use custom bottom sheets / modal inputs to take in user data
+- I've only added a few tests to give an idea of how I'd test.
+In practice I'd want to increase cover of the different component states.

 ## Testing